Promethazine/codeine (By mouth)

 Codeine (KOE-deen), Promethazine (proe-METH-a-zeen)

-Treats cough, or runny or stuffy nose caused by flu, allergies, or the common cold.
-This medicine is a combination that contains a narcotic cough suppressant.
+Treats cough and runny or stuffy nose caused by flu, allergies, or the common cold.
+This medicine contains a narcotic cough suppressant.

 When This Medicine Should Not Be Used

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Drink plenty of liquids to help avoid constipation.